ninjaprox/ninjaprox.github.io/_posts/2017-04-16-bullet-list-on-ios-with-textkit.md

 }
 ```

 Pretty simple, right?
-One note here is the calculation of `y` of bullet since we want bullet vertically aligns to item’s content.
-An another thing worth to mention is `super.drawGlyphs(forGlyphRange: glyphsToShow, at: origin)`, make sure that we do not forget to call it or nothing is drawn at all.
+One thing to note here is the calculation of `y` of the bullet since we want it vertically aligned to the item's content.
+Another thing worth mentioning is `super.drawGlyphs(forGlyphRange: glyphsToShow, at: origin)`, make sure we do not forget to call it or nothing gets drawn at all.

 Now we create `NSTextView` with `BulletListLayoutManager` instead of default `NSLayoutManager`.

 ```swift
 let textStorage = NSTextStorage()